-Emulation analysis status can be specified with a numeric format from the keyboard, or through the soft key labels.
+Emulation analysis status can be specified with a numeric format from the keyboard, or through the softkey labels.

 When status is specified with the numeric format, the specification may be in either hexadecimal, octal, or binary base.
-When status is specified through soft keys, as many as 12 labels are available.
-See chapter 3 for details on status specification.
+Status may also be specified using the four softkeys available.
+See Chapter 3 for details on status specification.